-If you buy something through a link on this page, we may earn a small commission.
-How this works.
+We include products we think are useful for our readers.
+If you buy through links on this page, we may earn a small commission.
+Here’s our process.

-However, if they do not disappear, or if a wart causes concern, medical help is available.
+But if they do not disappear, or if a wart causes concern, medical help is available.

 What treatments are available?